DanHodges/TheologicalDictionary/Eschatology.md

 # Eschatology
-Definition of Eschatology coming soon.
+The definition of Eschatology is coming soon!